MGR Sivaji Rajini Kamal

 MGR Sivaji Rajini Kamal (also credited as MGR Sivaji Rajini Kamal Rasigargal Narpani Mandram) is a 2015 Indian Tamil-language comedy film directed by Robert, who also starred in the film in the lead role.
 The film stars an ensemble cast including its producer and dialogue writer Vanitha Vijayakumar, Nirosha, Aishwarya and Ramji in other lead roles.
 The film had a musical score by Srikanth Deva and was released on 8 May 2015.

 Plot

 Four drunken friends rob ATMs while donning masks of well-known Tamil actors.
 A female police officer promises to track down and apprehend the offenders.

 Production

 The film was the brainchild of choreographer Robert and actress Vanitha Vijayakumar, who were keen to make a comedy film together.
 Robert made his debut as director, and cast himself in the film's lead role.
 Vanitha chose to produce the film for an old production studio, Vanitha Film Production, launched by her parents, Vijayakumar and Manjula in the 1980s.
 It subsequently became the studio's third film following Nenjangal (1982) and Kai Kodukkum Kai (1984).
 The film was titled MGR Sivaji Rajini Kamal after popular Tamil actors MGR, Sivaji Ganesan, Rajinikanth and Kamal Haasan – who Vanitha claimed she paid tribute through with the title.
-The film was edited by R. J. Anand, while Vanitha also wrote the film's screenplay and dialogues.

-Actresses Nirosha and Aishwarya were also a part of the film, while comedians Powerstar Srinivasan and Premgi Amaren appeared in guest roles.